compute-io/compute.io/README.md

 <a name="csum"></a>
 #### [compute.csum( arr )](https://github.com/compute-io/csum)

-Computes the cumulative sum of an array.
+Computes the cumulative sum of an `array`.

 ``` javascript
 var data = [ 2, 4, 2, 7, 3 ];